flutter/devtools/CONTRIBUTING.md

 To connect to your running application, paste the earlier copied observatory URL into the section "Connect to a Running App" in DevTools.

-To make VSCode's F5 having all DevTools` experiments enabled, add to the debugging configuration:
+To enable all experiments by default when you are running with VS Code, add the following to your debugging configuration:

 ```
 "args": [